Specific Identification Method Overview

 - Be able to relieve inventory for the specific cost associated with an inventory item when it is sold.

-These requirements can be achieved with a simple accounting system, possibly just an electronic spreadsheet, which makes the specific identification method applicable to smaller businesses.
+These requirements can be achieved with a simple accounting system, possibly just an electronic spreadsheet, which makes the specific identification method applicable to smaller businesses (especially when unit volumes are low).

 Specific Identification Method Advantages and Disadvantages